kevinbungeneers/symfonix/README.md

 This allows me to have a reproducible development environment that runs local, yet isolated + include those same packages into Docker images.

+[Devenv](https://devenv.sh) served as a great inspiration.
+I highly recommend checking it out!

 ### Direnv
 [Direnv](https://direnv.net) is used to automatically start the devshell when you `cd` into the project dir, offering a more seamless experience.
 There's some custom stuff happening in `.envrc` that makes sure your environment is set up properly.